SEMOSS/semoss-installer/README.md

 ### Starting your Server

+- Please wait until your workspace has finished building to start your server.
+You can check the progress of your workspace at the bottom right of Eclipse.
 - Starting the server yourself: At the bottom of Eclipse, next to the Console tab, you should see a tab labeled “Servers”.
 Right click on Tomcat and select the “Start” button.
 Give your server a few minutes to start.
 You can watch the console’s output as your server starts to view the progress.
 Once your server has been started, go to this website to start using SEMOSS.
 [SEMOSS](http://localhost:9090/SemossWeb/#!/)

 ![image](https://github.com/user-attachments/assets/89d5bc0a-6094-406a-a2e2-7cb005a4e274)